 Our free smartphone app contains seizure management tools, including a seizure diary to help you monitor your triggers.
 It is available on both iPhone and Android phones.
-Download it now.
-Alternatively download a PDF seizure diary or get a printed seizure diary from our shop.
+Alternatively you can download a PDF seizure diary or get a printed seizure diary from our shop.

 For some people, seizures can be triggered by flashing or flickering lights or patterns.
 This is called photosensitive epilepsy.
-Photosensitive epilepsy affects only up to 5% of people with epilepsy.
+Photosensitive epilepsy affects only up to 5% (1 in 20) of people with epilepsy.

 Triggers and causes